kinawy/uphoria-client/README.md

     }
 }
 ```
 Also in our revolver, this code is our mutation query for deleting a user.
+Here you can see it deletes the entire user by checking the context user id, then checking for an error, if none, deletes the user, then chains another promise that also deletes the users videos.

 In typeDef.js
 ```javascript